 Besides ending up with a smaller pension than through passive investing, “épargne-pension” imposes other constraints that further reduce its attractiveness:

 - Your savings are locked up until the age of 60.
 You can withdraw the funds at an earlier age but it comes at a severe 33% tax penalty.
 Therefore, this option not recommended.
 When passively investing, you’re free to withdraw funds at any time, for example when buying a house.

 - “Épargne-pension” insurances and funds have an entrance fee.
 For instance, the Belfius Pension Fund High Equities fund has an entrance fee of 3%.
 This means that you have to pay the bank €50,40 for each €1,260 contribution that you make every year.
-In contrast, there are no entrance fees when passively investing, even when going through a service like Curvo.
+In contrast, there are no entrance fees when passively investing.

 - “Épargne-pension” funds are expensive. “Épargne-pension” funds are actively managed, which results in high ongoing fees.
 The Belfius Pension Fund High Equities fund has yearly ongoing costs of 1.31%.
-A service such as Curvo charges only a 1.00% advisory fee, and you can do it even cheaper if you manage your investments yourself through a broker.
+Passive investment services are cheaper, and you can do it even cheaper if you manage your investments yourself through a broker.